7 Ways to Buy Bitcoin with a Debit Card

 Pros: Reputable company, high buying limits

-Cons: Limited countries available, relatively high exchange rate
+Cons: Support sometimes slow, relatively high exchange rate

-Cex.io supplies trading services and brokerage services (i.e. buying Bitcoins for you).
-If you’re just starting out you may want to use the brokerage service and pay a higher fee.
-However, if you know your way around exchanges you can always just deposit money through your debit card and then buy Bitcoin on the company’s trading platform with a much lower fee.Visit Cex.io Read review
+CEX.IO supplies trading services and brokerage services (i.e., buying Bitcoin for you).
+If you’re just starting out, you may want to use the brokerage service and pay a higher fee.
+However, if you know your way around exchanges, you can always just deposit money through your debit card and then buy Bitcoin on the company’s trading platform with a much lower fee.Visit CEX.IO Read review

-Buying Bitcoins with a debit card through CEX.io
+Buying Bitcoin with a debit card through CEX.IO

 - Go to “Finance” -> “Deposit” (make sure to select your own currency)

 - Use your debit card to fund your account